abbeyperini/DC_React/README.md

 **Week 10 Day 2**

-- Prompt was to connect a react app to an expresss server and database and perform CRUD operations.
+- Prompt was to connect a react app to an API and perform CRUD operations.

 <img src="screenshots/day2Desktop.png" width="900" height="600">